There isn’t much new math in here. Just some semi-practical things we can do with it.

 The code to make a line between me and a ball:

 Suppose we have blocks with plug-ins on the sides.
-We usually mark them with empties: +z is straight out and +y shows the spin.
-Another block needs it’s +z facing ours, spun to have the +y’s lined up.
+Each plug-in is an empty child, rotated to show how it fits. +z is is where it plugs in and +y is how they must be rotated.
+Another block needs its +z facing ours, spun to have the +y’s lined up.

-For example, this shows two copies of a block, with A from the first lined up with B from the second:
+This shows two copies of the same block, with A from the first lined up with B from the second:

-The problem is figuring out how to place and rotate block 2 so it plugs into block
+The problem is figuring out how to place and rotate the second block so B fits

 Now the problem is a little simpler.
 We’re only trying to get block 2 to line up